-Yes, you may submit more than one project (or be participant in more teams) if you have registered specifically for the different projects - and if every project is backed by named teachers.
+Yes, you may submit more than one project (or be participant in more teams).
+You must registered a new account specifically for each different project - and every project needs to be backed by named teachers.
 However, we recommend that you participate only with one elaborated project.

-Does the teacher have to be a professor or PhD to back up a student project?
+Does the teacher have to be a professor or PhD student to back up a student project?

-A named teacher at a named school of architecture is enough, not necessarily a professor or a PhD.
+A named teacher at a named school of architecture is enough, not necessarily a professor or a PhD student.

 Can a teacher back two student projects and is it possible to have two teachers backing the submitted project?